GFite/purplepaper/src/pages/faq/index.md

 <Info>Didn't find an answer?
 Join the <a href="https://discord.gg/FCfyBSbCU5">community Discord</a> to get support</Info>

-# What is Uniswap?
+# What is FINX?

+FINX is a protocol for creating liquidity and trading ERC-20 tokens on [Ethereum](https://ethereum.org/en/what-is-ethereum/).

+FINX enables trusted intermediaries such as large-scale liquidity providers, credit underwriters, insurers and ratings agencies to participate in the rapidly growing decentralized finance ecosystem.
+Corporations will increasingly conduct commerce using ERC-20 tokens and FINX is the solution to providing liquidity beyond basic collateral pools.

-Uniswap is a protocol for creating liquidity and trading ERC-20 tokens on [Ethereum](https://ethereum.org/en/what-is-ethereum/).
-It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient trading.
-Where it makes tradeoffs decentralization, censorship resistance, and security are prioritized.
-Uniswap is open-source software licensed under GPL.
+The FINX protocol leverages and extends base DeFi protocols such as Uniswap, Aave, Synthetix, Compound, Balancer, and others.
+Uniswap in particular is designed to eliminate trusted intermediaries and unnecessary forms of rent extraction, allowing for fast, efficient trading.

+FINX fills the gap between "Pure Collateral Pools" and the underwriting, ratings and other financial services that are necessary for large-scale financing.

 If you want to dive into details check out the [docs](/docs/v2/).

-# How do I use Uniswap?
+# How do I use FINX?

 First you'll need an [Ethereum Wallet](https://ethereum.org/en/wallets/) and some [ETH](https://ethereum.org/en/get-eth/).
-Once completed, head over to the [app](http://app.uniswap.org/) to start using the protocol to provide liquidity or swap tokens.
+Once completed, head over to the [app](http://app.finx.io/) to start using the protocol to provide liquidity or swap tokens.
 Remember that each transaction on Ethereum costs ETH (this is called the ["gas fee"](https://www.youtube.com/watch?v=AJvzNICwcwc&feature=emb_title) and it's paid to miners to keep the network running).

-# How does Uniswap work?
+# How does FINX work?

-Uniswap is an [automated liquidity protocol](https://ethereum.org/en/get-eth/#dex).
-In practical terms this means there are template smart contracts that define a standard way to make liquidity pools and corresponding markets that are compatible with eachother.
-There is no orderbook, no centralized party and no central facilitator of trade.
+FINX is an [automated liquidity protocol](https://ethereum.org/en/get-eth/#dex).
+In practical terms this means there are template smart contracts that define a standard way to make liquidity pools and corresponding markets that are compatible with each other.
+There is no order book, no centralized party and no central facilitator of trade.
 Each pool is defined by a smart contract that includes a few functions to enable swapping tokens, adding liquidity and more.

 At its core each pool uses the function `x*y=k` to maintain a curve along which trades can happen.
 The pools keep track of reserves(liquidity) and updates those reserves every single time someone trades.

-Because the reserves are automated rebalanced a Uniswap pool can always be used to buy or sell a token without required a counterparty on the other side of your trade.
+Existing base pools such as Uniswap require "pair tradable" collateralization in order to maintain the balance of Uniswap contract pools.
+This is not practical for many corporations due to the fact that Credit is an important tool in financing.

+In addition to staked "paired" collateral, FINX provides a way for 3rd party underwriters to collateralize the pool along with the borrowing corporation, using a series of burnable smart contract tokens that can be exchaged for services.

 For a more in depth description.
-Check out the [How Uniswap works](/docs/v2/protocol-overview/how-uniswap-works/) from the documentation.
+Check out the [How FINX works](/docs/v2/protocol-overview/how-uniswap-works/) from the documentation.

 # How are prices determined?